oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Click on Violation Count.

-    You can export to Excel for off line Analysis.
+    You can export to Excel for offline analysis.

     ![Validate CIS ](images/cis-compliance-rule-violation.png " ")